thesofakillers/iclingo/README.md

 ### Limitations

 - No syntax highlighting is available
-- Currently, no configuration options cannot be passed to a given cell.
+- Currently, no configuration options can be passed to a given cell.
 This means that the default clingo options are used, such that for a problem with multiple answers, only the first answer is shown.
-- Multi-short solving is not supported
+- Multi-shot solving is not supported

 ## Development